Hi and welcome to Boost My Budget’s latest income report!

 - To help you earn more money!

 By sharing honestly how much I managed to make each month and where it came from, I hope my income reports will be a genuinely useful resource for anyone else looking to make a bit of extra cash.
+If you’re wondering how to make money from home yourself, use my successes and failures as a starting point!

 Also, sharing my income helps me hold myself accountable and motivates me to increase that figure each month!